Adetune/VanArsdel-and-its-competitors-market-share-analysis-for-year-2017-/README.md

 Sales data along with details of Product, Date and Geography are available in an Excel workbook.
 Data from these sources need to be brought together to analyze and report on.

 # Stages (ETL)
--Import Data
+- Import Data
--Clean Data
+- Clean Data
--Manage relationship
+- Manage relationship
 - Design
 - Developement
 - Testing
 - Analysis

 ##  Import Data
-Get Data
+- Get Data

 ## Transform Data
 - Clean Data